 For more information, please visit the HASTAC Scholars webpage.

-To apply for IDRH funding, please email the information required by the HASTAC Scholars application to email@example.com by October 1, 2018.
-Approved applications must then be submitted to HASTAC by October 15, 2018.
+To apply for IDRH funding, please email the information required by the HASTAC Scholars application to firstname.lastname@example.org by October 1, 2019.
+Approved applications must then be submitted to HASTAC by October 15, 2019.
 The application is available on the HASTAC Scholars page linked above.
-The next application cycle will open in September 2019.

 Christopher Peace (English)